gx-Cai/Spanve/Evaluate/ReadMe.md

 - DLPFC datasets downloaded by the [script](./Data/fetch_libd.R) based on BayesSpace.
 And converted to the format of `h5ad` by the `sceasy` package.
 - Simulations generated from [our simulation pipeline](../data_Simulation_generate.ipynb).

 NOTE: The data used in this study is not included in this repository.
 Please download the data from the above sources and place them in the corresponding folders.
+And see the details in our manuscript supplementary materials (Table S2).

 ## Build the conda environment